BenHunt-io/ADL_Independent_Study/README.md

 # Activities of Daily Living - [First Person Activity Recognition Independent Study Texas State University]

 ### Overview
-This repository is a compilation of programs to do training and video processing, particularly on the ADL (Activites of Daily Living) dataset from 2012 to work with the Kinetics Dataset.
+This repository is a compilation of programs to do network training and video processing, particularly on the ADL (Activites of Daily Living) dataset from 2012 to work with the Kinetics-i3D model.
 The ADL dataset consists of 1 million frames of unscripted morning activity in the 1st person point of view.
 This data is raw and not processed for other datasets.
 Kinetics-i3D is a state of the art 3rd person activity recongition model from 2017 trained on a much larger dataset.
 Kinetics-i3D achieves a much higher classification accuracy than what the ADL model reports.
-The goal is to use a this state of the art model and dataset on ADL to improve the results.
+The goal is to use this state of the art model and dataset on ADL to improve the results.
+Tranfser learning in Kinectics-I3D was achieved with the use of ImageNet.
+We ask the question, can parameters and mappings learned from the first person point of view be applied to first person?

 ### Relevant Papers & Git Repos
 Kinetics i3D [2017] : https://github.com/deepmind/kinetics-i3d <br />